North Christian Church

-The North Christian Church is a former church building at 850 Tipton Lane in Columbus, Indiana, United States.
-Designed by Eero Saarinen and completed in 1964, the structure originally housed the North Christian Church, a congregation of the Disciples of Christ.
+The North Christian Church is a building and former congregation at 850 Tipton Lane in Columbus, Indiana, United States.
+Designed by Eero Saarinen and completed in 1964, the 192 ft structure originally housed a Protestant Disciples of Christ congregation of the same name.
 The interior designer Alexander Girard, the landscape architect Dan Kiley, and Saarinen's associate Kevin Roche assisted with various parts of the design.
 The building has been owned by the Bartholomew County Public Library since 2024.
-The design has received praise over the years, particularly for its spire and iconography, and it was frequently compared to the First Christian Church, designed by Saarinen's father Eliel Saarinen.
+The design has received praise over the years, particularly for its spire and iconography, and was frequently compared to the First Christian Church, designed by Saarinen's father Eliel Saarinen.
 In addition, the building is designated as a National Historic Landmark.

 The church building is set on 13 acre grounds designed by Kiley.
 The grounds include a berm surrounding the building, with entrances accessed by driveways to the west and east, as well as various trees arranged across the site.
-The building itself has a hexagonal floor plan.
-Above a glass curtain wall, ribs divide a slate roof into six sections, supporting a central metal spire that is 192 ft high.
+The building has a hexagonal floor plan.
+Above a glass curtain wall, ribs divide a slate roof into six sections supporting the central metal spire.
 The base of the spire includes an oculus that admits light inside.
 The interior, designed by Girard, is split across two main levels, accessed by a narthex on an intermediate level.
-The lower level contains classrooms, an auditorium, a kitchen, and a baptistery.
-The bowl-shaped sanctuary, on the upper story, consists of a central Communion table, surrounded by pews on five sides and a pulpit, organ, and choir loft on the sixth side.
+The lower level contains classrooms, an auditorium, a kitchen, and a chapel.
+The bowl-shaped sanctuary, on the upper story, consists of a central communion table, surrounded by pews on five sides and a pulpit, organ, and choir loft on the sixth.

-The North Christian Church congregation was founded in late 1955 by forty-three former members of the First Christian Church.
-The congregation initially met in various places across Columbus; one of its early members, the industrialist J. Irwin Miller, helped the congregation acquire a plot of land in 1958.
+The North Christian Church congregation was founded in late 1955, and one of its early members, the industrialist J. Irwin Miller, helped the congregation acquire a plot of land in 1958.
 After interviewing various architects, the congregation's building committee hired Saarinen in 1959, and the plans were finalized shortly before his death two years later.
 A groundbreaking ceremony took place in 1962, and the building hosted its first service on March 8, 1964.
 Over the years, the congregation made numerous modifications to the building and expanded the grounds.
-By the early 21st century, the congregation faced dwindling membership and was unable to maintain its building.
-The congregation was disbanded on July 16, 2022, and the Bartholomew County Public Library took over the structure two years later, intending to renovate it into a library.
+By the early 21st century, the congregation faced dwindling membership and was unable to maintain the building.
+After the congregation was disbanded on July 16, 2022, the Bartholomew County Public Library took over the structure.
+The library system renamed the building The LEX: the Library of Experience, intending to renovate it into a library branch.